MicrosoftDocs/sql-docs/docs/relational-databases/search/query-with-full-text-search.md

  A weighted term can be used in conjunction with any simple term, prefix term, generation term, or proximity term.

-##  <a name="Using_Boolean_Operators"></a> Use Boolean operators (AND, OR, and NOT) in CONTAINS and CONTAINSTABLE
+##  <a name="Using_Boolean_Operators"></a> Use Boolean operators (AND, OR, and NOT)

 The CONTAINS predicate and CONTAINSTABLE function use the same search conditions.
 Both support combining several search terms by using Boolean operators - AND, OR, and NOT - to perform logical operations.
 You can use AND, for example, to find rows that contain both "latte" and "New York-style bagel".
 You can use AND NOT, for example, to find the rows that contain "bagel" but do not contain "cream cheese".

 In contrast, FREETEXT and FREETEXTTABLE treat the Boolean terms as words to be searched.